canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 To enable authors to use SVG tools that only accept SVG in its XML form, interactive HTML user agents are encouraged to provide a way to export any SVG fragment as a namespace-well-formed XML fragment.

-When the SVG foreignObject
+When the SVG foreignObject element contains elements

 from the HTML namespace, such elements must all be